jdalyuml/gradescope-cpp/README.md

 A package for autograding multi-file C++ programs on Gradescope.
 This allows for unit tests using the Boost Unit Test Framework as well as I/O tests using Python.

+As an example, there are two sample projects included.
+The first project is a "hello world" assignment with a twist; the student has to additionally print a random word selected for them by the autograder.
+The students will have to make at least two submissions since they won't know what their personal word is until after they have made a submission.
+This will help students acclimate to the idea that it is acceptable to make multiple submissions.

-As an example, a sample project for bracket matching.
+The second sample project is for bracket matching.
 The compiled version for this program solves problem 673 on the [Online Judge](https://onlinejudge.org/index.php?option=com_onlinejudge&Itemid=8&category=8&page=show_problem&problem=614), but the student is also required to implement an `isMatched` function that tests a singled line.
 The function will be tested using unit tests in C++ and the complete program will be invoked in Python.

 ## Configuration

+### Projects

+The `common/Projects.cfg` file contains a list of projects and maps the assignment name on Gradescope to a directory in the autograder.
+The project names in the `Projects.cfg` file should be lower-case.
+Your assignment name on Gradescope can use normal capitalization.
+The autograder (through the `common/ProjectSelector.py` script) will take any part of the assignment name before the first ":", convert it to lower-case, and use it to determine which project should be run.

+### Late Penalties

+The `common/Projects.cfg` file also contains information about late penalties.
+The autograder gets submission and deadline times (including any personal extensions) from Gradescope and computes late penalties automatically.  **Late penalties are only applied to the autograded portion**; penalties for the manual portion must be applied manually.

+The `PenaltyPerDay` field is how much to deduct for each day or fraction thereof that the submission is late (default -10%), up to the limit set by `MaxPenalty` (default -50%).
+The `Leeway` field gives a little window after the nominal deadline where it is not penalized for those students submitting close to the deadline (default 10 minutes).
+The autograder also allows for a reduced penalty for students who make their first submission on time but continue working after the deadline.
+The `Grace` field is a time window in which a student who has made an on-time submission will receive _no_ late penalty (default 1 day).
+If their final submission is after the grace window, they receive the normal late penalty reduced by the amount in the `Semigrace` field (default 5%).
+Under the defaults, a student who submits for the first time two days late will receive a -20% penalty whereas a student who had an on-time solution but made their final submission two days late will receive only a -15% penalty.

+For group assignments, the behavior is currently undefined if some of them have extensions; it selects one of the student's deadlines arbitrarily.

 ### Makefile